Sarah Acton was the Quay Words writer-in-residence for the Summer 2024 ‘Vessels’ season.

 Thursday 18th July • 6-8pm

-During the residency Sarah invites participation in two walkshops at dusk which explore the theme of bodies of water and the vessel of the body as part of individual and communal writing practice.
-Here we will get curious about the physicality of composition with our walking movement outdoors then see how this feeds into our writing practice together with discussion about the river memory/our bodies as vessels holding memory.
-Participants will meet Sarah at the quayside, enjoy a gentle walk while hearing stories of the quayside heritage, and generating ideas and fragments of new writing inspired by playful prompts and pacing out, then returning to the Custom House for a hot drink and to develop writing notes or visual art and writing posters.
-Book your place →
+During the residency Sarah invited participation in two walkshops at dusk which explored the theme of bodies of water and the vessel of the body as part of individual and communal writing practice.
+Here participants would get curious about the physicality of composition with our walking movement outdoors, then saw how this fed into their writing practice together with discussion about the river memory/our bodies as vessels holding memory.
+Participants met Sarah at the quayside, enjoyed a gentle walk while hearing stories of the quayside heritage, and generated ideas and fragments of new writing inspired by playful prompts and pacing out, then returned to the Custom House for a hot drink and to develop writing notes or visual art and writing posters.